Strong families are the foundation of strong communities.

 Nurturing confidence in pre-schoolers, empowering parents and strengthening bonds between them

 Piloted in September 2018, the 10-week programme by Yayasan Mendaki and PA MESRA has benefitted more than 500 parents and children.
-In 2019, the programme will be expanded to all M³@Towns with support from the grassroots organisations such as the Community Club Management Committees, Malay Activity Executive Committees (MAECs) and Mosques.
+In 2019, the programme was expanded to all M³@Towns with support from the grassroots organisations such as the Community Club Management Committees, Malay Activity Executive Committees (MAECs) and Mosques.
+This programme is supported by Temasek Foundation.

 Championing the importance of pre-school education